section-engineering-education/engineering-education/articles/getting-started-with-data-visualization-using-pandas/index.md

 **Data Visualization** is the graphical representation of the data, it is both an art and a science.
 Nowadays images speak louder than words, and the main use of it is to discover the unknown facts and the reasons for a specific result.
 Yale professor [Edward Tufte](https://www.edwardtufte.com/tufte/) believes that excellent data visualizations consist of ‘complex ideas communicated with clarity, precision, and efficiency.’

 #### Why should you learn data visualization?
-Today more than any day ever, organizations are using computer technologies to perform **data visualization** in order to make better decisions. **Data visualization** is changing the way we make sense of the information to create value out of it, it discovers new patterns and spot trends.
+Today more than any day ever, organizations are using computer technologies to perform **data visualization** in order to discover new patterns and spot trends. **Data visualization** is changing the way we make sense of the information to create value out of it.

-In this tutorial we will go through how to implement different types of plots and charts.
-Then we'll build a a simple app to better understand the need for data visualization.
+In this tutorial, we will go through how to implement different types of plots and charts.
+Then we'll build a simple app to better understand the need for data visualization.

 ### Prerequisites
 Before we dive right in, the reader would need to have the following:

 - Good understanding of **Python** programming language.
 - Basic understanding of **pandas** library and **data analysis**, you can start with our tutorial [here](https://www.section.io/engineering-education/data-analytics-using-pandas/).
-- **Jupyter notebook** which you can download form [here](https://jupyter.org/install).
+- **Jupyter notebook** which you can download from [here](https://jupyter.org/install).

 ### Importing the Dataset
 In this tutorial, we are going to use the "Red Wine Quality" dataset which you can download for free from [here](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).
 After unzipping the file you have to create the python file in the same folder of that dataset.

-After importing the dataset, and perform data analysis on it, we will visualize that data.
-For more information on the data analysis you can start [here](https://www.section.io/engineering-education/data-analytics-using-pandas/).
+After importing and performing data analysis on the dataset, we will visualize that data.
+For more information on the data analysis, you can start [here](https://www.section.io/engineering-education/data-analytics-using-pandas/).

 Even if you don't want to go through our [first tutorial](https://www.section.io/engineering-education/data-analytics-using-pandas/#prerequisites) and you already know **data analysis** you can follow up with this tutorial.